LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       ## How to use

+      Shortcuts are used to highlight alternative actions from the current flow which we think are important for the user.
+They are either of a more alerting nature or navigational, and each design only corresponds to one of these two uses.
+For both use cases the shortcut takes the user into another flow than the one they came from.
+To highlight this all versions of shortcuts include an forward pointing arrow to the right.

+      Shortcuts are normally spanning the whole row, but one exception exists in Navigation page shortcuts.

+      ## Versions

+      Versioner: en och två rader

+      ##### Navigation page shortcuts

       Används mestadels i inloggade sidor för att lyfta fram kundens främsta frustrationer.
 Vad ska kunden göra härnäst som "vi kunde inte dra en räkning", "du måste fylla i frågorna i kundkännedom" till "ett erbjudande